sampsyo/cs6120/content/blog/2020-11-04-unified-theory-gc/index.md

 The paper concludes with a mathematical analysis of the costs of the above collection strategies.
-The authors point out that the analyses are not big-O, so these costs are actually "real", up to the accuracy of the constants for a particular system (and I guess also the constancy of those constants?).
+The authors point out that the analyses are not big-O, so these costs are actually "real", up to the accuracy of the constants for a particular system.
+It is not obvious to me that these particular constants even need to be constant on all systems.
+To the extent that these values might vary, certainly so would the validity of these results.

 The analyses focus on computing the formulas for:
 * $\phi$, the frequency of garbage collection